waqasbhatti/pyeebls/README.md

 `workarr_u`, `workarr_v` : *ndarray* :
-        Numpy arrays that must be the same size as times, used as temp workspaces by the Fortran function
+        Numpy arrays that must be the same size as times, used as temp workspaces by the Fortran function.

 `nfreq` : *int* :
         The number of frequencies to search for the best period.